 Camping Skills Paddling Skills

 Hiking Skills Air Skills

 A progression of 9 badges numbered 1 to 9 with different borders.

 Progressive Badge Scheme

 In 2002 the S.A.I. introduced a new badge scheme for the Sea Scout section.
 The new scheme was known as the Progressive Badge Scheme.
 When the two associations merged in 2004 the scheme was continued by former S.A.I.
 Sea Scout Troops up until 2010, the scheme was discontinued with the introduction of the One Programme.
 Sea Scout Troops participating in the Progressive Badge Scheme could also were badges introduced in 2004 when they became part of Scouting Ireland although from what I have seen it appears Sea Scout Troops either adapted the new Scouting Ireland badges or remained with the Progressive Badge Scheme, I did not see any Troops using both schemes at the same time.

 As part of the Progressive Badge Scheme new proficiency badges were introduced, these were known as Attainment Badges.
 The badges measure 30mm by 40mm with black felt backing.

-Camp Skills Hiking Survival Cycling Camping
+Camp Skills Hiking Expedition Cycling Camping